 Just a short walk through immigration and your agent will take your passport from you once again and also have you sign the few pieces of paper needed to process your visa for Cambodia.

 The new bridge over the river to Cambodia

 Papers signed you then walk over a very plush new bridge and into Cambodia.
 As recently as early 2010 this bridge was a rickety construction made of bamboo.
 On the bridge, you are likely to meet the first of a number of Cambodian beggar children who will pester you continuously for a few Thai Baht.
 Most are good-natured and friendly.
 They have very little and some may lack even a single item of clothing these are what you can expect to see on a visa run.

 Welcome To Cambodia

-Like the Thai people the Cambodians are very friendly people and should you travel in the country at some later date you will find it a rewarding and interesting experience.
+As the Thai people, the Cambodians are very friendly people and should you travel in the country at some later date you will find it a rewarding and interesting experience.
 Cambodia though lacks much of the modern infrastructure which visitors to Thailand take for granted.